By Mark Russinovich and Thomas Garnier

 Event ID 14: RegistryEvent (Key and Value Rename)

 Registry key and value rename operations map to this event type, recording the new name of the key or value that was renamed.

 Event ID 15: FileCreateStreamHash

-This event logs when a named file stream is created, and it logs the hash of the contents of the file to which the stream is assigned (the unnamed stream).
+This event logs when a named file stream is created, and it generates events that log the hash of the contents of the file to which the stream is assigned (the unnamed stream), as well as the contents of the named stream.
 There are malware variants that drop their executables or configuration settings via browser downloads, and this event is aimed at capturing that based on the browser attaching a Zone.Identifier “mark of the web” stream.

 Event ID 255: Error

 This event is generated when an error occurred within Sysmon.
 They can happen if the system is under heavy load and certain tasked could not be performed or a bug exists in the Sysmon service.
 You can report any bugs on the Sysinternals forum or over Twitter (